 Drugs are the No. 1 killer in the United States with the vast majority of deaths caused by prescription medications.
 This means that households across the nation have dangerous drugs in their medicine cabinets and on their bathroom counters that could be accessible to children.
-Na-tionwide statistics on drug overdoses and deaths indicate that a death occurs every 24 minutes.
-MND's pharmaceutical diver-sion team takes an aggressive stance in its investigations and prosecutions of doc-tors and others by holding them account-able for their criminal actions.
-Numerous doctors and coconspirators have been charged or indicted, including a Rowland Heights doctor with 24 prescription-related felonies that included three counts of second-degree murder, for prescribing high levels of narcotics to young men causing numerous overdoses and deaths.
-This case received nationwide attention and is a first of its kind prosecution for the District Attorney's Office.
+Nationwide statistics on drug overdoses and deaths indicate that a death occurs every 24 minutes.
+MND's pharmaceutical diversion team takes an aggressive stance in its investigations and prosecutions of doctors and others by holding them accountable for their criminal actions.
+Numerous doctors and coconspirators have been charged or indicted.
+For the first time in the Office's history, MND is prosecuting a doctor for multiple counts of second-degree murder for prescribing high levels of controlled substances to young men causing numerous overdoses and deaths.
+The significance of holding a doctor criminally responsible for their actions is receiving nationwide media attention.